nhsconnect/FHIR-CDS/pages/explore/api_questionnaire.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>boolean</td>
   <td>Whether the item must be included in data results</td>
-<td>If this element is true, then the EMS User interface must ensure the user provides an answer.
-If false, the User interface must allow the user to skip the question.</td>
+<td>If this element is true, then the EMS User interface MUST ensure the user provides an answer.
+If false, the User interface MUST allow the user to skip the question.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">item.repeats</code></td>
       <td><code class="highlighter-rouge">0..1</code></td>
     <td>boolean</td>
   <td>Whether the item may repeat</td>
-<td>If this option is false, then the EMS User interface must only allow a single response to be selected.
+<td>If this option is false, then the EMS User interface MUST only allow a single response to be selected.
 If the option is true, then multiple responses can be selected.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">item.readOnly</code></td>